sdcnku/micropython/docs/library/omv.lcd.rst

    The lcd shield backlight pin is pulled up (on) by default.
 P6 which controls the backlight is left floating by default.
-Calling this function puts P6 into opendrain mode to control the backlight (False=low - True=float).
+Calling this function puts P6 into open drain mode to control the backlight (False=low - True=float).

    If you want to reuse P6 while the lcd shield is attached then cut the backlight jumper on the lcd shield (leaving the backlight permanently on).